Pro Hart: Art styles

 Hart typically painted with oils or acrylics, using paint brushes and sponges, and depict scenes of rural town life, nature, topical commentary, and some religious subjects.
 His illustrations for the collection of Henry Lawson's poems show keen powers of character observation combined with an obvious wit.
 Hart was also a sculptor, working with welded steel, bronze and ceramics.

-Pro Hart was known for his novel techniques including "cannon painting" and "balloon painting", and in 2002 was using his own DNA as a mark of authenticity in his paintings.
+Pro Hart was known for his novel techniques including "cannon painting" and "balloon painting".
+An example of his cannon painting technique appeared in a famous 1988 television commercial Hart appeared in which saw the artist create the image of a dragonfly on carpet using food.
+In 2002 he was using his own DNA as a mark of authenticity in his paintings.
 Retrospective application of a DNA mark is available for older Pro Hart paintings.
-An example of the Pro Hart Cannon painting was when a commercial on television was shown for stain resistant carpet, covering the entire carpet with his unique painting style.

 For most of his career Hart was dismissed by many critics as a mere showman, with his art often judged as populist and derivative, and not good enough for serious critical attention.
 Barry Pearce, the head curator of Australian art at the Art Gallery of New South Wales said that comparing Hart with the artists whose work normally hangs in the gallery was "rather like Slim Dusty being compared to Mozart".
 Hart considered his critics to be a part of the "art mafia" and noted that he achieved his success without any help from the arts establishment.

 Beliefs

 He frequently addressed political themes in his artwork.
 When asked about this subject, he stated "If I said what I thought sometimes, I might get sued so I paint to show what is going on, to bring out the truth and make people aware".

 The painting Aboriginal Land Rights is from Pro Hart's "masks" period.
 This painting highlights his conspiracy ideas with regards to land rights.
-The scene has a map of Australia with the Aboriginal Flag over the top.
+The scene has a map of Australia with the Aboriginal flag over the top.
 The people in the background "playing the communist cards" have Illuminati logos on their ties.
 In the foreground are a group of Aboriginal people, perhaps negotiating their rights.